arkency/posts/posts/2012-12-05-google-analytics-for-developers.md

 ---
-title: "Google Analytics for developers"
 created_at: 2012-12-05 12:22:32 +0100
 publish: true
 author: 'Jan Filipowski'
 newsletter: react_books
 tags: [ 'google analytics', 'business metrics', 'marketing' ]
 ---

+# Google Analytics for developers

 Yes, we have to be honest - we're doing content marketing for [our product for Rails developers](http://chillout.io), but we want that content to be meaty and very useful.
 So today I'm gonna focus on basic functions of Google Analytics you could not know and how we use them on our blog and landing page.